ragavi94/DevopsProject/milestone3/README.md

 server.
 To access the Provisioned Digital Ocean servers via SSH, Login to the Jenkins server and use respective SSH keys.
 (io_rsa for Checkboxio and do_rsa for ITrust).

+11. All ansible scrips to be run at "~/DevopsProject/milestone2/ansible_scripts" unless mentioned specifically where to be run.

 Milestone3: DEPLOYMENT, FEATURE FLAGS , INFRASTRUCTURE UPGRADE AND CANARY RELEASE

 DEPLOYMENT: